rism-digital/muscat-guidelines/default/en/source_240.md

 ##### Collections

 In these cases, a number plus the genre is entered.
-Enter an arabic numeral indicating how many works belong to the collection, followed by a genre that is as comprehensive as possible.
+Enter an Arabic numeral indicating how many works belong to the collection, followed by a genre that is as comprehensive as possible.

 ###### Examples